 Here is the handy printable recipe:

-Lock on Lid and close Pressure Valve.
+- Lock on Lid and close Pressure Valve.
 Cook at High Pressure for 2 minutes.
-Wait 15 minutes and then release pressure.
+When Beep sounds, wait 15 minutes and then release pressure.